amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 ##### Inspect the dependencies between services

-Because Dapr sidecars handle all traffic between the services, Zipkin can use the trace information to determine the dependencies between the services.
+Because Dapr sidecars handle traffic between the services, Zipkin can use the trace information to determine the dependencies between the services.
 To see it in action, go to the *Dependencies* tab on the Zipkin web page and click the button with the magnifying glass.
 Zipkin will show an overview of the services and their dependencies, as seen in Figure 9-5:

 ![A dependency graph in Zipkin](media/observability/zipkin-dependencies.png)